chef/automate/components/docs-chef-io/content/automate/ha_cert_rotation.md

 - `--wait-timeout` This flag sets the operation timeout duration (in seconds) for each individual node during the certificate rotation process.
 - Certificate rotation should be done in down-time window as service will restart.
 - CN (Common Name) should be the same for all certificates in Opensearch nodes.
+-Use the CLI command to generate the certificate template, ensuring that the node order in the TOML file remains unchanged.
+Modifying the node sequence may lead to issues when issuing unique certificates for individual nodes.
+- When specifying the subject during certificate generation, avoid using special characters.
+Due to the involvement of multiple processing layers, special character handling becomes complex and may necessitate manual intervention or patching.
 {{< /note >}}

 ### Rotate Cluster Certificates